 additional copies of their patterns, rubber stamps, etc. There is no basis in statutory law for these so-called licenses.
 In addition, we have not been able to

 locate a single federal lawsuit that has gone to trial over someone allegedly violating an Angel Policy or violating a Cottage License.
 No company

-has been stuoid enough to actually take their baseless "policy" into federal court seeking enforcement or damages.
-An Angel Policy is a load of crap.
+has been stupid enough to actually take their baseless "policy" into federal court seeking enforcement or damages.
+An Angel Policy, like a